Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 Tafelspitz is boiled beef served in broth, with a side of purred apples and horseradish, and seasoned with potatoes and other vegetables.

 But hold on to your hat!
-Restaurants that respect the tradition will wait for you to drink the broth first, before serving you the meat seasoned accordingly.
+Restaurants that respect the tradition will wait for you to drink the broth first before serving you the meat seasoned accordingly.

-Traditionally visitors eat Tafelspitz in Vienna at Plachutta, which has several locations around town, but the most famous one is at Wollzeile 38, very close to the city’s main park, the Stadtpark.
+Traditionally, visitors eat Tafelspitz in Vienna at Plachutta, which has several locations around town, but the most famous one is at Wollzeile 38, very close to the city’s main park, the Stadtpark.

-For a less touristic experience, we recommend the Gmoa Keller at Am Heumarkt 25, a mere 5-minute walk across the said park.
+For a less touristic experience, we recommend the Gmoa Keller at Am Heumarkt 25, a mere 5-minute walk across the park.

 To fully enjoy your Tafelspitz, the best time to visit Vienna is during spring or autumn, when you can actually sit outside at the restaurant’s amazing Schanigarten to savor it.